bevy-cheatbook/bevy-cheatbook/src/cheatsheet.md

 [(back to top)](#table-of-contents) [[explain](./programming/queries.md)]

+Iterate all matching entities:

 ```rust,no_run,noplayground
 {{#include ./code/src/cheatsheet.rs:query}}
 ```

-When expecting the query to match only one entity (returns `Result`):
+Or, if expecting the query to match only one entity (returns `Result`):

 ```rust,no_run,noplayground
 {{#include ./code/src/cheatsheet.rs:query-single}}